fender/dmeapp/README.md

 Running `grunt` in the root directory will build a development environment for dmeapp by going through the following steps.

-1. `dist` is cleaned (i.e. deleted).
+1. `dist` and `templates` are cleaned (i.e. deleted).
 2. Our custom scripts are checked for syntax errors with [JSHint](www.jshint.com).
+3. [Karma](http://karma-runner.github.io/0.12/index.html) unit tests are executed.
-3. `main.scss` from `src/scss` is compiled by Compass.
+4. `main.scss` from `src/scss` is compiled by Compass.
 All of our style and any vendor style is outputted to a single file, `main.css` and placed in `dist/css`.
-4. App assets are copied from `src/assets` to `dist/assets`.
+5. App assets are copied from `src/assets` to `dist/assets`.
 This includes any sprites that Compass compiled in the previous step.
-5. Vendor assets are copied from `vendor/assets` to `dist/assets`.
+6. Vendor assets are copied from `vendor/assets` to `dist/assets`.
+7. Root HTML files are copied to `dist/` (i.e. index.html).
-6. All HTML template files from within `src/app` are copied to `dist/`.
+8. All template HTML files are copied from `src/app` and flattened into `templates`.
+9. The HTML files in `templates` are added to the AngularJS [$templateCache](https://docs.angularjs.org/api/ng/service/$templateCache) and minified inside `templates/templates.js`.
-7. Both local vendor and our app script is concatenated into a single JS script file and placed in `dist/js`.
+10. All scripts (see **app_files.js** in `Gruntfile.js`) are concatenated into a single JS script file and placed in `dist/js`.
+11. Temporary folder `templates` is cleaned.
-8. Grunt begins 'watching' for future changes made to any of our js, scss or html files.
-Once a change is made, grunt automagically runs through the build process outlined above again.
+12. Grunt begins 'watching' for future changes made to any of our js, scss or html files.
+Once a change is made, grunt automagically runs through relevant build processes outlined above again.

+#### Livereload

+[Livereload](http://livereload.com/) functionality is enabled for this app.
+Whenever you make a change to any app file, browser windows pointing at `http://localhost:9000` will automatically refresh.

+#### Offline mode

-You can append the `--offline` command line parameter if you would rather load certain vendor assets locally as opposed to from their CDN.
+You can append the `--offline` command line parameter if you would rather load vendor JS locally as opposed to from their CDN.
+The list of files that are loaded using this parameter can be found in **vendor_files.offline_js** in `Gruntfile.js`.

+#### Production

 When you're ready to compile for production, run command `grunt prod`.
 It goes through the same flow as above except that all compiled CSS and JS is minified and uglified respectively, resulting in smaller file sizes.
 This will also point the API URI to the production server so be extra careful when doing this!